lmoyo/recipe-app/README.md

 Instructions:
 - In your terminal navigate to your cloned folder
 - run "npm install" to install required packages
-- execute "run npm start" to run the application
+- execute "npm run start" to run the application
 - search for recipes e.g. pizza